 His first entry is a darker creature than those that followed and had more of an espionage tone to it that was more true to the original TV show on which the movies are based.
 This isn’t surprising as it’s from the same Director that gave us Scarface and it’s this tone that’s sadly lacking in later instalments.
 John Woo took on directing duties for the disappointing sequel, which is by far the worst in the franchise.
 Woo went in all guns blazing (pun intended) with every cliched ‘90s action trope that you can think of and instantly left all of the dark intrigue behind to the detriment of his film.
 It was down to the master of pastiche JJ Abrams to get things back on track for the third movie and does a great job of modernising the themes.

 The narrative of De Palma’s film was more visceral and macabre.
-Perhaps this was down to the plot of betrayal by a mentor and love interest but it could be argued that it’s just down to his directing style.
+Perhaps due to the plot of betrayal by a mentor and love interest but it could be argued that it’s just down to his directing style.
 De Palma states that the goal of the script was to “constantly surprise the audience” and I believe this was achieved to great effect as well.
 The Director also pushed to have the opening sequence set in Prague, a location that was untouched by Hollywood at the time which added a tasteful element to story.
 A love triangle subplot was cut after test screenings as it was thought that it took viewers out of the genre, this was a wise move and in retrospect, it was very progressive to have such an understated relationship between the two leads, especially at that time in the ‘90s.

 Cruise deserves praise as well for his performance and producing duties.
 He was mainly responsible for orchestrating the logistics of the final action sequence on top a train and did most of his own stunts.
 The score was composed by Danny Elfman, who was brought on last minute in post-production to replace Alan Silvestri.
 He only had a matter of weeks to produce it and it added perfectly to the dark, suspenseful atmosphere.
 It’s common knowledge that Cruise is always a Producer on the more recent instalments but many may not be aware that he’s had this role since day one.
 The series seems to be very much his baby nowadays and he’s built a franchise around him that perfectly fits his sensibilities.
 In De Palma’s first film, however, neither Cruise or his character, Ethan Hunt, is in control and I believe this is what makes it more appealing.